JeffreyRiggle/my-site/content/blog/clean-coder/index.md

 * Teams are harder to build than projects so keep functioning teams together.

 ### Mentoring, Apprenticeship, and Craftmanship
+Mentoring is a major gap in the software industry currently.
+Often college graduates are expected to be able to go straight into the industry and be productive.
+This mentality is crazy.
+There are plenty of other fields in which this would never happen and software is becoming too critical to be built by un-prepared individuals.

+One idea as to how to handle this issue is to introduce the concept of apprenticeships into the software industry.
+In this program, there would be three major roles the master, the journeyman, and the apprentice.

+Masters are veterans in the industry and have worked in many different programming languages and systems.
+The master needs to stay up to date on the technology.
+Part of the responsibilities of the master is working with journeymen and testing apprentices to see if they are ready to become journeymen.

+Journeymen are individuals that are knowledgeable but have not quite yet proven themselves to be masters.
+They are often very skilled at one language and one system.
+For the most part, it is the responsibility of the journeyman to work closely with the apprentices and mentor them.

+The apprentice is where everyone should start their career.
+Apprentices should be under close supervision by journeymen and should spend a good amount of time peer programming without actually directly authoring any code.

+While this might not be the best approach it certainly seems better than the current approach of trial by fire on production-grade software.

+#### Original Notes
 * cs graduates have not been taught what programming is all about
 * nearly all cs graduates taught themselves to code before college and continued to teach themselves during college.
   * The system can teach you but it can also act as a diploma farm